dmcg/daviddenton.github.io/_drafts/connectpattern.md

 This change may leave a slight bad taste in the mouth as the API is no longer as IDE discoverable.
 Luckily, Kotlin has another trick up it's sleeve here which will help us...

-#### Extension Methods
+#### Extension Functions
-We can get back our old API very simply by creating another extension method for each Action that mimics the signature of the Action itself and delegates to the `invoke()` call in the client:
+We can get back our old API very simply by creating another extension function for each Action that mimics the signature of the Action itself and delegates to the `invoke()` call in the client:

 ```kotlin
 fun GitHubApi.getUser(username: String) = invoke(GetUser(username))